ItsSheepish/Origins-Evolved-MIAFG/README.md

-before anything I want to say this is my first mod and am working through at a slow pace to add all the features I want, this is meant for a small server of friends.
+Before anything I want to say this is my first mod and am working through at a slow pace to add all the features I want, this is meant for a small server of friends.
 I am following tutorials by Modding by Kaupenjoe adding features which I choose.
 Thanks, Sheepish.

 # MIAFG Evolved Mod